AzazHassankhan/AzazHassankhan/README.md

 - 👋 Hi, I’m Azaz Hassan Khan
-- 👀 I’m Currently doing Electrical in Communication Engineering From University of Engineering and Technology Peshawar.
+- 👀 I’m Currently doing Electrical Engineering From University of Engineering and Technology Peshawar.
 - 📫 How to reach me: 18jzele0262@uetpeshawar.edu.pk

 <!---